 Another common method in assisting people in learning to deal with pain is self-coping statements.
 For example, thinking or saying, “This will go away in a while,” rather than focusing on discomfort.

 Most studies of hypnosis as a pain management tool focus on the analgesic effect, however, hypnosis has many other benefits, including improved sleep quality, reduced anxiety, and improved quality of life.

-Hypnosis is also extremely effective acute pain, such as the pain associated with labor and childbirth.
+Hypnosis is also extremely effective for acute pain, such as the pain associated with labor and childbirth.
 Women who use six sessions of hypnosis in preparation for labor report shorter stage 1 labor, less labor pain, less pain medication, and a more pleasant birth experience.